ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 ### Assignment operator

-Now that we named our variable, it is time to assign it a value (also inferred as its type).
+Now that we named our variable, it is time to assign it a value.
+That value also defines the type of the variable when using the `var` keyword.

-The `=` character represents the assignment operator.
+The `=` character is the assignment operator.
 The assignment operator **assigns the value of the right-hand operand to the left** side.
 For example, to assign the string value `"How are you?"` to a variable named `howAreYou` we could write the following code: